Columbia Branch History

 In 1991, a major change took place for the Lorain Public Library System.
 Computers came to the Library.
 Lorain Public Library System was the eighteenth Library system to join CLEVNET.
 A whole new world of books and information was starting to arrive on the Library’s doorstep.
 Also in 1991, Marilyn Fetchet retired after 24-1/2 years of service.

 Sandra Mitchell became the next and current librarian.
 She saw the Library through a renovation in 1995.

-In November 2000, a 10 year operating levy was passed with the hard work of a levy committee and the support of the community.
-The old building was bursting at the seams in 2002 with 31,216 items and circulation count of 70,864 and patron visits of 56,815.
+In November 2,000, a 10-year operating levy was passed with the hard work of a levy committee and the support of the community.
+The old building was bursting at the seams in 2002 with 31,216 items with a circulation count of 70,864 and patron visits of 56,815.

 To meet the growing demands the current building was expanded and renovated.
 This $1.2 million building project was funded through the Library and Local Government Support Fund (LLGSF), borrowing funds using LLGSF tax anticipation notes and through the Lorain Public Library System’s ability to set aside funds thanks to the passage of the 1.44 mill levy in 2000.
 The levy monies are used to operate the renovated and expanded Library building on West River Rd.

-The Library moved to temporary quarters on Station Rd. for a little under one year then moved back in to the new building.
+The Library moved to temporary quarters on Station Road. for a little under one year then moved back into the new building.
 The Grand Opening was November 9, 2003.
-The new building has larger areas for children, teens and adults and an adequate work area for the staff.
+The new building has larger areas for children, teens and adults, and an adequate work area for the staff.
 There is a multipurpose room for programming and community meetings.
 It may be used as a quiet area for reading or use of a wireless laptop.